top of page

 The first pitfall, in the Investigate step, is to brainstorm alone if you use a fishbone.
 Doing this, you only get one narrow set of ideas and experience.
 Involving other functions, like Maintenance for breakdowns, or Quality engineers for defects brings in other experts.
 Never, ever, forget to include the most important expert of all – your Operator.
 They know the process better than anyone as they live with it for 40 hours a week.

 The second pitfall on this step is to remember is that you need a tight scope, a very tight problem well described.
-Not “dents” but a type of “dent” on a certain flavour of fizzy drink (if it’s made down a different line to the others!)
+Be specific for example a dent in the top right hand radius of male extension ring ABC.

 Step 4) - “Identify the probable causes” - Pitfalls